 Admit it or not, when we reply on the intellect to tell us what person we should be looking for, basically we reply on outside world’s judgment.
 Physical and intellectual quality could bring happiness for a period of time, but never last long.

 Intellect is the tool that we gather and develop over life time.
 The higher the intellect is, the sharper the tool is.
 It helps us to compare, compete and judge.
 Because it is sharp, it can solve logical issues very efficiently.
-However it harms any relationship also because it is sharp like a knife.
+However it harms any relationship including loving couple relationship, also because it is sharp like a knife.

 Intellect is a great tool to deal with things, not people.
 Intellect forms our framework to deal with outside world and to logically define what’s good and what’s not.
 Judgment is the core of intellect.
 No judgment no intellect.
 But no one wants to be judged.
 That is the problem.